richi0/SimpleGoMon/README.md

         Custom run command (default "./__temp__")
 ```

-Only the file types defined in `types` (default `go, htmp, css, js, hmpl`) are monitored.
+Only the file types defined in `types` (default `go, html, css, js, tmpl`) are monitored.
 At startup the `setup` command and the `update` command run once.
 After every detected file change the update command is stopped if still running and restarted.
 When the programm stops the `teardown` command is run once.